 Your usage charges are set by the energy retailer and depend on the plan you’re on.
 Every energy provider and energy plan is different so when you are comparing discounted offers you need to know what that discount is based off in order to work out which is the better deal.

 For instance, Mozo crunched the numbers on a 3 person household in Victoria’s 3000 postcode, with pay on time and direct debit options.
 The results showed that Powershop’s Online Saver Plan with an 18% guaranteed pay-on-time discount off usage and service charges was $68 a quarter cheaper than Online Power and Gas’ Flexisaver plan that has a 28% pay on time discount off usage charges.

-To help you cut through the clutter of discounted energy deals, Mozo has developed a free energy comparison service which compares 700 plans from 22 energy providers in Victoria.
+To help you cut through the clutter of discounted energy deals, Mozo has developed a free energy comparison service which compares some of the available plans in your area.